-- Strategy and performance - determining the orientations of the Company's business; - ensuring that the corresponding strategy is implemented throughout the business; - monitoring management's performance; - addressing any subject related to the Company's performance and making the necessary business decisions: - reviewing and approving any policies and procedures, guidelines and limits of authority, and regulations issued by SCOR Group if they are appropriate for SCOR UK; - setting and approving the policies for SCOR UK's activities and monitoring their implementation; - ensuring that the policies implemented by SCOR UK are consistent with SCOR Group's policies; - Duties and responsibilities arising out of Solvency II regulations and the PRA / FCA Handbook including but not limited to: - appointment and dismissal of key function holders and SIMFs; - maintaining a sound system of internal control as an essential element of corporate governance; - approval of the Solvency and Financial Condition Report (SFCR) and Regular Supervisory Report (RSR) prior to its submission to the PRA; - approval of the ORSA report prior to its submission to the PRA. - Reviewing and approving the delegated powers to specific individuals on an annual basis to ensure they remain appropriate for SCOR UK. - Compliance and legal environment - monitor compliance with the laws, regulations and administrative provisions including those adopted pursuant to the Solvency II Directive (which are subject to HM Government review); - monitor possible impacts of changes in the legal environment on the operations of SCOR UK. - Reserving - be informed of the reliability and adequacy of the calculation of technical provisions by the actuarial function. - Reporting Procedures - be provided with information, to be supplied in a timely manner, which is in a form and of a quality appropriate to enable it to discharge its duties; - obtain information from relevant sources including Board Committees, executive reports and external advice. - General Reporting - determine the current status of SCOR UK; - determine factors that influence SCOR UK's ability to continue to operate in a satisfactory manner; - determine the plans in place to mitigate, or avoid, material events that may prevent the Company from operating satisfactory; - obtain information from relevant sources including, but not limited to, Board Committees, executive reports and external advice. - Other responsibilities
+- Strategy and performance - determining the orientations of the Company's business; - ensuring that the corresponding strategy is implemented throughout the business; - monitoring management's performance; - addressing any subject related to the Company's performance and making the necessary business decisions; - reviewing and approving any policies and procedures, guidelines and limits of authority, and regulations issued by SCOR Group if they are appropriate for SCOR UK; - setting and approving the policies for SCOR UK's activities and monitoring their implementation; - ensuring that the policies implemented by SCOR UK are consistent with SCOR Group's policies; - Duties and responsibilities arising out of Solvency II regulations and the PRA / FCA Handbook including but not limited to: - appointment and dismissal of key function holders and SIMFs; - maintaining a sound system of internal control as an essential element of corporate governance; - approval of the Solvency and Financial Condition Report (SFCR) and Regular Supervisory Report (RSR) prior to its submission to the PRA and - approval of the ORSA report prior to its submission to the PRA. - Compliance and legal environment - monitor compliance with the laws, regulations and administrative provisions including those adopted pursuant to the Solvency II Directive (which are subject to HM Government review); - monitor possible impacts of changes in the legal environment on the operations of SCOR UK. - Reserving - be informed of the reliability and adequacy of the calculation of technical provisions by the actuarial function. - Reporting Procedures - be provided with information, to be supplied in a timely manner, which is in a form and of a quality appropriate to enable it to discharge its duties; - obtain information from relevant sources including Board Committees, executive reports and external advice. - General Reporting - determine the current status of SCOR UK; - determine factors that influence SCOR UK's ability to continue to operate in a satisfactory manner; - determine the plans in place to mitigate, or avoid, material events that may prevent the Company from operating satisfactory; - obtain information from relevant sources including, but not limited to, Board Committees, executive reports and external advice. - Other responsibilities - deliberate on all issues concerning the proper running of the Company, which are not otherwise delegated to the CEO, or any other corporate body, either in terms of (i) the issue as such or (ii) the level of authority granted;

-- deliberate on all issues concerning the proper running of the Company, which are not otherwise delegated to the CEO, or any other corporate body, either in terms of (i) the issue as such or (ii) the level of authority granted; - require from Management any information the Board of Directors deems necessary to carry out its roles and responsibilities.
+- require from Management any information the Board of Directors deems necessary to carry out its roles and responsibilities.